mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Kipnu lifted himself out of the hole, caught his breath in the armory amongst the clamor of people scrambling for more antikan and spears.
 A pair of anomin lanterns had been lit but the air was not filled with their sweet smell, but the smell of smoke.
 He looked for Fanla, but couldn't find her.
 Nor did he find Ginnu.

 Penyi came upon the listener again.
 "Fire.
-There's a fire at the Pavilion!"
+There's a fire at the Dome!"

 An overwhelming feeling of dread overcame him, but running was not an option.
-Setre was still at the pavilion, keeping the guardians off, and even more were treating the sick.
+Setre was still at the dome, keeping the guardians off, and even more were treating the sick.
 His feet pushed the ground beneath him, and out into the cold night.

-Some people were rushing out of the pavilion carrying limp bodies.
+Some people were rushing out of the dome carrying limp bodies.
 Others were paired together, carrying crates of fish or kelp.
 Most were standing at a safe distance staring in horror at the sight of their home burning down.
 Adjacent to the armory, he saw a group of bodies laying on the ground and some people from his group attending to them.
 Some of them were stirring, and others were not.
 His eye caught Fanla who stood before several people lying on the ground with soot all over their bodies.
 He ran toward her, dodging a flurry of people from every direction.

 "Fanla!
 What's going on?" he asked her.
-Another woman came out of the burning pavilion, carrying two guardians on her shoulders, and set them gently on the ground next to the others.
+Another woman came out of the burning dome, carrying two guardians on her shoulders, and set them gently on the ground next to the others.

-"We're pulling people out of the pavilion.
+"We're pulling people out of the dome.
 I need your help."

 "Where is Setre?" he asked.